hesabFun/pgsql/README.md

 - docker compose run --rm migrate atlas migrate down --env docker -- 1
     - The trailing "-- 1" tells Atlas to revert one migration.
 Adjust as needed.

+Running Tests with pgTAP
+- Tests are located in: PGTap/
+- To run all tests:
+    - docker compose run --rm pgtap
+- This will:
+    1. Ensure the database and migrations are ready.
+    2. Install the pgtap extension (if not already present).
+    3. Execute all .sql files in the PGTap/ directory using pg_prove.

 Stop the stack
 - Press Ctrl+C in the terminal where docker compose up is running, then:
     - docker compose down